A magazine editor whose name I dare not mention pontificated this weekend that it’s never worth reading reviews on web sites like Amazon.

 Beyond that, it’s clearly written.
 It’s well thought out, the tone is reasonable, and he gave himself a week to think about it.
 He also didn’t make any outlandish claims.
 It’s a positive review, but he doesn’t say it’s the best product in the world, the best of its kind, or anything like that.
 He just said it solved his problem.
 He said exactly what he knows after using the product for a week, and nothing more.

 The further a review deviates from that, the more likely it is to be a bad review.
 And if you find a review that does none of what Rob’s review did, just ignore it.
+Or if the site has a button to flag it as unhelpful, click that, then it gets easier for everyone else to ignore.

 So how do you find a good product?
 Find a product that has multiple reviews like Rob’s.
 (Rob couldn’t get his review onto Tiger Direct’s site, but I’m sure neither Amazon nor Newegg would have a problem with it.)
 Then take a look at the five-star and one-star reviews.
 Are the people unreasonable?
 Some percentage of them always are.
 When a large percentage of the reviews are negative, and the majority of those negative reviews sound authoritative and reasonable like Rob’s above does, then you have a problem.
 I recommended against buying OCZ Vertex 2 drives a few months ago, having never seen the drive, for exactly that reason.
 I saw way too many negative reviews that were clearly written by people who knew what they were doing, had done all the right things, and had drives fail.